 The football Mecca in India is considered to be Kolkata because of the footballing culture and the rich history it possesses.
-Mohun Bagan, East Bengal and Mohammedan Sporting club, all Kolkata clubs, were considered to be the trinity of Indian football till the 80’s.
+Mohun Bagan, East Bengal, and Mohammedan Sporting Club, all Kolkata clubs, were considered to be the trinity of Indian football till the 80’s.
 These clubs dominated Indian football and won all the tournaments among themselves.
-These Kolkata clubs were the reason India could see many stalwarts from Bengal shine at the national stage.
-Sadly, Mohammedan Sporting, a century old club that commanded a huge fan following all across India is now struggling to stay afloat.
-Now only Mohun Bagan and East Bengal remain the pride of Kolkata with fan following, emotions, drama and history which can be compared with the great clubs from the world.
-There are no past or current Indian footballing greats who have not worn the colours of either one of them.
+These Kolkata clubs were the reason India could see many stalwarts from Bengal shine on the national stage.
+Sadly, Mohammedan Sporting, a century-old club that commanded a huge fan following all across India is now struggling to stay afloat.
+Now only Mohun Bagan and East Bengal remain the pride of Kolkata with fan following, emotions, drama, and history which can be compared with the great clubs from the world.
+There are no past or current Indian footballing greats who have not worn the colors of either one of them.
 Both the clubs have given many proud moments to Indian football and stalwarts who have led India to international trophies in the past.
-India’s largest and most famous football stadium The Salt Lake stadium in Kolkata has seen crowds thronging the venue for amny a decade to witness the great rivalry between these clubs.
+India’s largest and most famous football stadium The Salt Lake stadium in Kolkata has seen crowds thronging the venue for almost a decade to witness the great rivalry between these clubs.
 Mohun Bagan Established in 1889, Mohun Bagan is the oldest and most decorated football club in India.
 They were awarded the distinction of being the National Club of India by former Indian Prime Minister Rajiv Gandhi and the All India Football Federation in 1989.
-This was during the clubs centenary celebration and in commemoration of the clubs famous victory over East Yorkshire Regiment during the 1911 IFA Shield final, which made them the first Indian club to beat a British side to lift the prestigious title.
-Mohun Bagan are the most successful Indian club winning 246 trophies till date, which is the highest by any Indian club East Bengal East Bengal, who are Mohun Bagan’s arch rivals are the other big giants from Kolkata.
-Founded in 1920, East Bengal football club will soon hit the century mark in 2020.
-With the start of the National Football League in 1996, East Bengal was one of the original teams to have participated in the league and is the only team to have remained in the top-flight of the country since then.
-The club has represented India the most number of times in the Asian competions also winning the ASEAN Club Championship in 2003.
-The Kolkata Derby The Kolkata derby or locally known as the ‘Boro' ( means big in Bengali) match is one of the biggest derbies in Asia and among the two oldest and biggest football clubs Mohan Bagan and East Bengal in India.
+This was during the club’s centenary celebration and in commemoration of the club’s famous victory over East Yorkshire Regiment during the 1911 IFA Shield final, which made them the first Indian club to beat a British side to lift the prestigious title.
+Mohun Bagan is the most successful Indian club winning 246 trophies to date, which is the highest by any Indian club East Bengal East Bengal, who are Mohun Bagan’s arch rivals are the other big giants from Kolkata.
+Founded in 1920, East Bengal Football Club will soon hit the century mark in 2020.
+With the start of the National Football League in 1996, East Bengal was one of the original teams to have participated in the league and is the only team to have remained in the top flight of the country since then.
+The club has represented India the most number of times in the Asian competitions also winning the ASEAN Club Championship in 2003.
+The Kolkata Derby The Kolkata derby locally known as the ‘Boro’ (which means big in Bengali) match is one of the biggest derbies in Asia and among the two oldest and biggest football clubs Mohan Bagan and East Bengal in India.